 Staff will support the emotional development and wellbeing of pupils through formal and informal curricular activities.
 Any concerns about a pupil's wellbeing can be discussed with the named person.
-School have access to Highland Council's Primary Mental Health Worker Service and consultation and advice may be sought if there are concerns that might require more targeted support.
+There is a website managed by Highland Council that supports a variety of information relating to mental health and emotional wellbeing that can be aggressed here.
+Schools have access to Highland Council's Primary Mental Health Worker Service and consultation and advice may be sought if there are concerns that might require more targeted support.
+Counselling is also available for all pupils from age 10.
+Information on your school's service can be accessed from your child's guidance teacher.
+Alternately, there is a completely confidential, online counselling service called Kooth for children and young people from age 10 that can be accessed here.
 Parents would generally be involved in discussions beforehand, however a young person over the age of 12 can ask for support themselves.